SarahMorgan/STEMGamechangers/README.md

 # STEMGamechangers
-Everything you need to run your own STEM Gamechangers event! :smiley:
+Everything you need to run your own STEM Gamechangers event! :smiley: :thumbsup: :sparkles:

 This repo is a work in progress at the moment, but if you are interested in running your own STEM Gamechangers, please get in contact with one of the STEMGamechangers organisers.